 Every FMR housing subdivision and all units within shall remain in perpetuity under a single owner.
 Furthermore, the units of these subdivisions shall be permanently restricted to the HUD Fair Market Rental Rate for one (1) and two (2) bedroom dwelling units located in the Lawrence MANH HMFA as published by HUD each year.
-This restriction shall be enforceable by the Town of Chester Planning Board per Section 7B.17.
+The restrictions and prohibitions contained in this article shall be enforceable by the Town of Chester Planning Board or it's designee per Section 7B.17.